 - 2.56 While unlawful abortion is a criminal offence in Tasmania, the Criminal Code Act 1924 provides that therapeutic abortion is legally justified in some circumstances.
-The Tasmanian Criminal Code was amended in 2001 to clarify the circumstances in which a therapeutic abortion would be lawful. - 2.57 Abortion is permissible when two medical practitioners certify that continuation of the pregnancy would involve greater risk of injury to the woman's physical or mental health than abortion, and when the woman gives informed consent.
-'Informed consent' is defined as: consent given by a woman after she has received counselling from her doctor about the medical risks associated with abortion or continuation of the pregnancy, and a referral to counselling about 'other matters relating to termination of pregnancy and carrying a pregnancy to term'. - 2.58 The Criminal Code contains an offence of causing the death of a child before birth.
+97 The Tasmanian Criminal Code was amended in 2001 to clarify the circumstances in which a therapeutic abortion would be lawful.
+98 - 2.57 Abortion is permissible when two medical practitioners certify that continuation of the pregnancy would involve greater risk of injury to the woman's physical or mental health than abortion, and when the woman gives informed consent.
+'Informed consent' is defined as: consent given by a woman after she has received counselling from her doctor about the medical risks associated with abortion or continuation of the pregnancy, and a referral to counselling about 'other matters relating to termination of pregnancy and carrying a pregnancy to term'.99 - 2.58 The Criminal Code contains an offence of causing the death of a child before birth.
 The offence occurs when a person 'causes the death of a child which has not become a human being in such a manner that he would have been guilty of murder if such child had been born alive'.
 There is a statutory exception that applies when the death is caused by actions taken in good faith to preserve the mother's life before or during childbirth.
+The offence occurs when a person caused by actions taken in good faith to preserve the mother's life before or during childbirth.